-This is me doing a Spartan Race.
-Happy as a pig in mud.
+(This is me as happy as a pig in mud.)

 Honesty

 You can lie to your boss, to your direct reports, to your spouse or lover or kids.
 You can even lie to yourself for a while, before it comes back to bite you in the rear.